Correct seasonal merchandising. What is it like?

 Pay attention to your branding and store signage.
 Can customers easily find the seasonal products you are promoting in the store?

-You can direct and attract the attention of the buyer with signs, posters, stickers, advertising displays.
-Place them in high traffic areas of sales areas.
+You can direct and attract the attention of the buyer with signs, posters, stickers, and advertising displays.
+Place them in high-traffic areas of sales areas.

 2. Set prices according to demand.